SASlabgroup/microSWIFT/README.md

-# microSWIFT - Version 1
+# microSWIFTv1

 [![Python Package using Conda](https://github.com/SASlabgroup/microSWIFT/actions/workflows/python-package-conda.yml/badge.svg)](https://github.com/SASlabgroup/microSWIFT/actions/workflows/python-package-conda.yml)

 <img src=./doc/images/microSWIFT.png alt="Artistic rendition of the microSWIFT wave buoy"  width="300">

 Operational code for the microSWIFT v1 wave buoy developed at the University of Washington Applied Physics Laboratory (UW-APL).

+How to use
+Examples

 Learn more about the microSWIFT wave buoy: